TheBeef/MyCLI/README.md

 So for example you can set these functions up to talk on your UART.

 ### Step 3
-Add a structure for your commands.
+Add a structure for your commands to your main.c file.

 ```
 const struct CLICommand g_CLICmds[]=